KjeldSchmidt/the-coding-kind-website/services.md

 tile_order: 2
 ---

-**Rapid User Prototyping**

-Fast feedback cycles are indispensable to discover a valuable market fit and products that users actually care about.
-We specialize in turning concepts into working software while rapidly testing assumptions, going to market and gathering feedback for the next version,
-<span class="right icon alt giant fa-solid fa-code-compare"><span class="label">Iteration Icon</span></span>
-which will come very soon.
-Whether it’s a proof of concept, an MVP, or something in between, we can help you move from idea to execution with speed and clarity.
+### Rapid User Prototyping

 We take pride in getting usable software in front of real people as quickly as possible.
 This means validating core functionality early, adapting based on real feedback, and reducing the risk of investing in the wrong thing.
+If you're exploring a new product, pitching
+<span class="right icon alt giant fa-solid fa-code-compare"><span class="label">Iteration Icon</span></span>
-If you're exploring a new product, pitching to stakeholders, or just need to see something tangible before committing fully, we can help you move from idea to working software faster than you might expect.
+to stakeholders, or just need to see something tangible before committing fully - whether it’s a proof of concept, an MVP, or something in between, we can help you move from idea to execution with speed and clarity.

-This is a great fit if:
+**This is a great fit if**:
 - you have existing users, either customers or internal
 - there are new processes coming up soon and there is no current software support for them
 - you have an idea for a new feature, but it requires a proof of concept
 - a current tool is seen as a "necessary evil", for doing an important task poorly.

-You can expect:
+**You can expect**:
 - greatly improved understanding of the problem space
 - working software that demonstrates a solution for the problem
 - a clear path to a decision: abandon the idea, expand it into a larger project, or adopt the provided solution as-is?